alexandrnikitin/blog/_drafts/transparent-hugepages-measuring-the-performance-impact.md

 [Aleksey Shipilёv](http://twitter.com/shipilev) shows performance impact in microbenchmarks in [his "JVM Anatomy Park #2: Transparent Huge Pages" blog post](https://shipilev.net/jvm-anatomy-park/2-transparent-huge-pages/).

-## A real world case
+## A real-world case: High-load JVM

 Let's take a look at how Transparent Hugepages affect a real-world application.
 Given a JVM application: a high-load TCP server based on [netty](https://netty.io/).
 The server receives up to 100K requests per second, parses them, performs a network database call for each one, then does quite a lot of computations and returns a response back.
 The JVM application has 200 GB heap.
 The measurements were done on production servers and production load.
-Servers were not overloaded and received ~40% of maximum number of requests they can handle.
+Servers were not overloaded and received a half of the maximum number of requests they can handle.

 ### Transparent Hugepages is off